puppetlabs/puppet-docs/source/guides/installation.markdown

     $ sudo ruby ./install.rb
 {:shell}

-Or you can also override the installation location:
+To install into a different location you can use:

     $ sudo ruby install.rb --bindir=/usr/bin --sbindir=/usr/sbin
 {:shell}

-### Alternative: Using Ruby Gems
+### Alternative Install Method: Using Ruby Gems

 You can also install Facter and Puppet via gems: